Feline Herpesvirus in The CatteryLast updated: May 31, 2018

 - Get mom's immunity up through vaccination.
 Building colostrum immunity helps keep her kittens healthy to weaning.
 Vaccine immunity also keeps the virus in check and helps keep it in remission.

 - Put mom on L-lysine throughout her pregnancy.
 L-lysine helps keep herpes in check, even though it hasn't been removed from the cat.

 - At four weeks of age, put the kittens on L-lysine until the kittens' vaccine immunity is up.

 - Once the kitten is vaccinated for herpes effectively and is not a carrier, we replace the herpes carrier queen with her daughter, who is not a carrier, and retire the mom.
 Replacing with herpes-free daughters maintains our genetic line while establishing herpes-free queens.

 Herpes-free, immune queens will not need L-lysine to carry kittens to term.
 This method has been effective and stops the cycle of treating most kittens for viral respiratory issues.

 Keeping breeding cats' vaccine immunity up, being careful in selecting new cats to bring in, and quarantining new genetics until we can vaccinate and evaluate them all is part of our biosecurity plan.
 Our long term plan should be, if we don't bring it in, we don't have to get it back out!
-If you need help, call us at 800.786.4751.
+If you have cat health questions, call us at 800.786.4751.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.